AdityaCoppisetti/keylouder/journal.md

 <img width="544" height="570" alt="image" src="https://github.com/user-attachments/assets/374533a0-93b1-4c07-90c9-d5f161ac981f" />

-and then we will wire them up like this -
+and then we will wire them up in rows and columns like this-